-- 3.8 In developing our preferred approach to meet the Borough's needs to 2024, four strategic options were considered.
-These were: - To focus development increasingly in the core area, with emphasis on the Stockton Middlesbrough Initiative, and to support the main town and district centres (Option1); - To distribute development throughout the conurbation, with no central focus (Option 2); - To distribute development throughout the Borough a dispersed strategy (Option 3); and - To allow a market-led approach to development and growth (Option 4). - 3.9 There was strong support amongst residents and stakeholders for Option 1 and, to a lesser extent, for Option 2 at the issues and options stage.
-Comments indicated that Option 1 was generally regarded as the most sustainable option, and that the Council should direct development to the core area, where it would: - Make best use of previously developed land, thus minimising the need for greenfield allocations; - Promote greater accessibility to services and facilities, including use of public transport; - Support existing town and district centres to improve vitality and viability.
+- 3.7 In developing our preferred approach to meet the Borough's needs to 2024, four strategic options were considered.
+These were: - To focus development increasingly in the core area, with emphasis on the Stockton Middlesbrough Initiative, and to support the main town and district centres (Option1) - To distribute development throughout the conurbation, with no central focus (Option 2) - To distribute development throughout the Borough a dispersed strategy (Option 3); and - To allow a market-led approach to development and growth (Option 4). - 3.8 There was strong support amongst residents and stakeholders for Option 1 and, to a lesser extent, for Option 2 at the issues and options stage.
+Comments indicated that Option 1 was generally regarded as the most sustainable option, and that the Council should direct development to the core area, where it would: - Make best use of previously developed land, thus minimising the need for greenfield allocations; - Promote greater accessibility to services and facilities, including use of public transport; - Support existing town and district centres to improve vitality and viability. - 3.9 However, a slightly more dispersed strategy, delivering housing within the wider conurbation, was seen by some respondees as giving a greater choice in the housing market. - 3.10 At the Preferred Options stage, the spatial strategy was largely based on Option 1 but included elements of Options 2 and 3, to give a wider choice of locations for housing provision (Option 2) and to acknowledge the more dispersed locations for employment uses (Option 3).
+Through consultation at the Preferred Options stage, there was support for the Council's spatial strategy, as indicated by key stakeholders such as the North East Assembly, the Highways Authority, One Northeast and English Heritage. - 3.11 Since then, there has been a slight shift in emphasis in the anticipated distribution of housing, to take account of the emerging programmes of other service providers, such as education and health.
+It is expected that more development will take place in the Stockton sub-division in the period 2011 2016 than shown at the Preferred Options stage.